mimdev14/mimdev14/README.md

 ## 👩‍💻 About Me

-I'm a passionate **Web Developer** who enjoys building clean, responsive, and user-friendly web applications.
+I'm a passionate **Full Stack Web Developer** who enjoys building clean, responsive, and user-friendly web applications.

 My primary expertise is in **React.js** and **Next.js**, and I'm currently strengthening my backend development skills with **Node.js**, **Express.js**, and **MongoDB**.
 My long-term goal is to become an **AI-Powered Full Stack Developer**, creating modern web applications that solve real-world problems.